 Class Schedules and Catalog Background Image

 MiraCosta College is committed to fostering an environment that encourages and supports students in achieving their educational goals.
 It is expected that students enrolled in credit courses will actively strive to complete coursework with a passing grade.
-Students who do not make satisfactory progress are subject to academic progress notice or separation, as outlined in the district's established policies and procedures.
+Students who do not make satisfactory progress are subject to Academic and Progress Notice or Separation, as outlined in the district's established policies and procedures.

-Note: Students should contact the Financial Aid Office regarding academic progress requirements for federal aid eligibility; different requirements may apply.
+Note: Students should contact the Financial Aid Office regarding Academic and Progress requirements for federal aid eligibility; different requirements may apply.

 Academic and Progress Notice

-Academic and progress notice is calculated for the spring and fall semesters based on the student's enrollment after the deadline to drop without a withdrawal (W).
+Academic Notice and Progress Notice are calculated for the spring and fall semesters based on the student's enrollment after the deadline to drop without a withdrawal (W).
 Summer grades are included in overall calculations for the spring and fall semesters.
-Academic and progress notice are posted to the student's permanent record.
+Academic Notice and Progress Notice are posted to the student's permanent record.

 Removal from Academic or Progress Notice

-• Academic notice--A student on academic notice for a grade point deficiency shall be removed from academic notice when the student's cumulative grade point average is 2.0 or higher.
+• Academic Notice--A student will be removed from Academic Notice when the student's cumulative grade point average is 2.0 or higher.

 Academic and Progress Separation